-“The executive summary of a business plan is designed to capture the reader’s attention and briefly explain your business, the problem you are solving, the target audience and key financial information,” Ross Kimbarovsky, CEO and founder of Crowdspring, told Business News Daily.
+“The executive summary of a business plan is designed to capture the reader’s attention and briefly explain your business, the problem you are solving, the target audience, and key financial information,” Ross Kimbarovsky, CEO and founder of Crowdspring, told Business News Daily.
 “If the executive summary lacks specific information or does not capture the attention of the reader, the rest of the plan might not be read.”

-Your executive summary should include important details that are relevant to your reader based on the purpose of your business plan.
-For example, if the goal of your business plan is to secure an investor, you should emphasize your financial requirements and how you will use the funding.
+Your executive summary is based on your business plan and should include details relevant to your reader.
+For example, if your business plan’s goal is pitching a business idea to potential investors, you should emphasize your financial requirements and how you will use the funding.

-- Target market
+- Target audience

 - Products and services